 The PAYE tax year

-It starts on the 6th April and ends on the 5th April of the following year.
+It starts on the 6th of April and ends on the 5th of April of the following year.
 Make it a point to remember the start and end of the PAYE tax year so you can file your return on time and not miss the deadline.

-If you are up for a tax rebate, you can claim back up to 4 tax years of overpayment of income.
+If you are up for a tax rebate, you can claim up to 4 tax years of overpayment of income.

-You will be given several forms related to PAYE tax that you can use to claim a rebate or for other purposes.
+You will be given several forms related to PAYE tax that you can use to claim a rebate or other purposes.

 • P60 will show your total earnings and tax paid and will be given to you at the end of each tax year.
 (Why is your P60 important?)